sabbih-shah/ML-Cloud-Deployment/README.md

 **Testing:**

 Two files are provided for testing the deployed model.
-The azure testing file contains a live endpoint for testing and the gce testing file requires the user to enter the endpoint address after deployment.
-To test the live azure endpoint just execute the `test_azure_endpoint.py`.
+The azure testing file contains a implementation for testing and the gce testing file requires the user to enter the endpoint address after deployment.
+To test the azure endpoint change url to live endpoint and just execute the `test_azure_endpoint.py`.